Publishing the “The Global Mobility Workbook”

 Pre-Launch Phase

-With the book going live on Amazon last week, we have pre-launched it to the Global Mobility tribe.
-On 3 October 2019, we will celebrate the book launch, and that is the start of the “launch phase”.
-In the current phase, selling as many books as possible is important.
+With the book going live on Amazon, we pre-launched it to the Global Mobility tribe.
+We celebrated the book launch, which is the start of the “launch phase”.
+In that phase, selling as many books as possible is essential.
 “Virginia Robot” at Amazon will think you are doing something right and promote your book further.
 I have been going through different emotions, and my imposter syndrome was trying to sneak in occasionally.
 So, there were moments when I wanted to stop the project.

 The Devil is in the Detail